 There are no ferry services between Grand Turk and Providenciales.

 We recommend you rent a car for transport, as it's the safest and most convenient way to get around and see everything.

-Costs are around $75 per day (2018) for an economy class sedan (insurance and taxes included, fuel is not).
-Fuel is expensive at around $6/gallon (2018), yet due to the island's small size you shouldn't spend more than around $20 on fuel for the day.
+Costs are around $75-95 per day (2022) for an economy-class sedan or small SUV (insurance and taxes included, fuel is not).
+Fuel is expensive at around $6.50/gallon (2022), yet due to the island's small size, you shouldn't spend more than around $20-30 on fuel for the day.

-Grand Turk Lighthouse is the island's most famous landmark.
+The Grand Turk Lighthouse is the island's most famous landmark.
 Built in 1852, this is the only lighthouse in the country and was prefabricated in England.
 There's free admission to the grounds.
 No tours are offered inside the structure.
-The site is located on the scenic northern end of the island, near the old U.S. Navy
+The site is located on the scenic northern end of the island, near the old U.S. Navy NAVFAC 104 Base.